OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 #### The elite performance group

-Only 3 clusters emerged in 2022, so there's no elite-performance group this year.
+Only 3 clusters emerged in 2022, so there's no elite-performance group in 2022.
 There are 2 explanations for this:

 1. The elite respondents in 2022 were absorbed into the improved high-performance cluster.
-2. The demographic profile is different this year compared to previous years
+2. The demographic profile is different in 2022 compared to previous years

 In previous years, many respondents had been in software delivery for over 10 years.
 In 2022 the proportion of respondents with more than a decade of experience fell by half.
 The change seems less surprising as most respondents have less experience than those answering the surveys in prior years.

 ![Respondents in 2022 had less experience than last year](years-of-experience.png)

-While you can see the clear change in demographics, what isn't known is whether this makes the sample more or less representative of the software development industry.
+While you can see the clear change in demographics, it's not known whether this makes the sample more or less representative of the software development industry.
 When reviewing your team's performance level, you can compare your team's experience with survey respondents to see whether you have access to highly experienced developers who can make a big impact.

 The demographic change and subsequent disappearance of the elite cluster suggest that experience drives performance.
 However, the link between specific capabilities and outcomes remains consistent each year.